-We are all pretty familiar with the working model for most startup ecosystems; on one side of the table there’s business-people: investors, advisors, realists.
+We are all pretty familiar with the venture building process for most startup ecosystems; on one side of the table there’s business-people: investors, advisors, realists.
 On the other side, you have idea-people: entrepreneurs, founders, visionaries.

 In the fall, I sourced founders at a seed fund in Hong Kong.
 I was in the investor camp.

 In the spring, I designed pitch decks at a product design startup in Portugal.
 I was brainstorming with founders.